 You can’t just post anything on YouTube and expect to have a larger audience.
 No, it doesn’t work that way.
 To have your YouTube content pop, it should be of high quality with an interesting intro.
 Yes, the intro is the lifeline of your video.

 Intros determine whether visitors would continue watching your upload or quit.
 It should, therefore, be attractive and catchy.
 Gone are the days when making an intro was a headache.
 Choosing the right intro maker for YouTube makes the work faster and easier.

 SEO is not going down anytime soon as far as content creation still exists.
-To succeed in the online market space, SEO should be one of your priority areas.
+SEO should be one of your priority areas to succeed in the online market space.
 Optimizing your YouTube videos is a way of getting your content pop in searches.
 Your video won’t only pop but will also attract more views.
-Areas to optimize include your title, thumbnail, and the video description.
+Areas to optimize include your title, thumbnail, and video description.
 Learn more on YouTube video optimizing here.

 Search engines operate on keywords.
 The stronger your keywords, the higher the chances of your videos showing up.
 YouTube can do anything, but cannot detect the keywords in your videos.
 Therefore, include these keywords to your description, title, and tags.
 So whenever someone types that keyword, your video may also show up.

 Note that your keywords must flow in the description naturally and not forced.
 You shouldn’t also overuse them.
-When keywords are overused, it becomes stuffing, and that hurts your ranking.
+When overused keywords, it becomes stuffing, hurting your ranking.